sherylll/hlab-notes/README.md

 - add `source /home/cad/xilinx/Vivado-2017.2/Vivado/2017.2/settings64.sh` to the file
     - try to use same version of the Vivado software
 - type `vivado` or `vivado_hls` to bring up GUI
+- in Vivado use `xcku095-ffvb2104-1-c` as default part

 ### Resources
 - Vivado HLS tutorial & User Guide